SystemsApproach/private5g/radio.rst

     :align: center

-    Scheduler allocates Resource Blocks to user data streams based on CQI feedback from receivers and the QCI parameters associated with each class of service.
+    Scheduler allocates Resource Blocks to user data streams based on CQI feedback from receivers and the 5QI parameters associated with each class of service.

 3.3 Virtualized Scheduler (Slicing)